 Pauline & Kath

 Pauline had worked as a medical receptionist for 12 years when a change of management forced her out of her job.
-A nervous breakdown and health problems followed.
-She began abusing alcohol and was facing court on serious drinking and driving related charges when she became involved in the mentoring program.
-She was facing the likelihood of a custodial sentence.
+After suffering from anxiety and mental health-related issues, Pauline began abusing alcohol and was facing court on serious drinking and driving-related charges.
+At this time Pauline sought help from our mentoring program as she was struggling to meet her community corrections requirements and appointments, and was facing the likelihood of a custodial sentence.

 I’ve been fine for the last couple of months.
 The last time I went to court even the magistrate himself said, “I can see a remarkable change…you have really made a big turnaround and I’m very impressed”.
 And therefore, he’s given me a Community-Based Order.